Guide to Site Plan Approval

 - A fee of $750.00 (minor) or $1,500 (major) is required upon submission of a site plan application made payable to the Township of Augusta.
 Applicants are also responsible for any peer review costs incurred by the Township and any legal fees.

-- Other fees to the applicable Conservation Authority and Health Unit (related to septic system functioning) may also be required.
+- Other fees to the applicable Conservation Authority and related to environmental considerations and/or septic system functioning may also be required.

 *Fees are subject to change without prior notice.